ovh/docs/pages/public_cloud/public_cloud_databases/redis_09_advanced_parameters_references/guide.en-gb.md

 ---
-title: Redis - Advanced parameters references
+title: Caching - Advanced parameters references
-excerpt: This guide lists all the supported advanced parameters that allow you to configure your Public Cloud Databases for Redis according to your use cases
+excerpt: This guide lists all the supported advanced parameters that allow you to configure your Public Cloud Databases for Caching according to your use cases
 updated: 2023-02-06
 ---